wavefrontHQ/docs/pages/doc/query_language_reference.md

 We support 3 groups of string manipulation functions.
 * The first group takes only an expression as an argument, for example, `length(ts(my.metric))`.
 * The second group takes a string and an expression arguments.
 Use those functions, for example, to see whether a specified string is found in an expression.
-* The third group takes a number and allows you for example, to find the character at a certain location a ts expression.
+* The third group takes one or two numbers and allows you for example, to find the character at a certain location or from a start location to an end location.
 <table style="width: 100%;">
 <colgroup>
 <col width="45%" />